atodorov/atodorov.github.com/source/_posts/2013-05-17-linux-and-python-tools-to-compare-images.markdown

 the screen and recognize some of the objects.
 Calculating image similarity is quite complex but comparing if two images are **exactly** identical is not.
-Given my environment and the fact that I'm comparing screen shots where only few areas changed (see first image above) led to the following solution:
+Given my environment and the fact that I'm comparing screen shots where only few areas changed (see first image above for example) led to the following solution:

 * Take a screen shot;
 * Crop a particular area of the image which needs to be examined;